Black War: Martial law (November 1828)

 Martial law would remain in force for more than three years, the longest period in Australian history.
 Although the proclamation authorised only the military to shoot Aboriginal people in the settled districts on sight, in practice other colonists did so with impunity.
 Only one colonist was ever prosecuted for killing an Aboriginal person.

 About 500 Aboriginal people from five clan groups were still operating in the settled districts when martial law was declared and Arthur's first action was to encourage civilian parties to capture them.
 On 7 November, a party operating from Richmond captured Umarrah — a leader of the North Midlands nation — and four others including his wife and a child.
 Umarrah remained defiant and was jailed for over a year.

 Arthur established military patrols from the 39th, 40th and 63rd Regiments that scoured the settled districts for Aboriginal people, whom they should capture or shoot.
 By March 1829, about 400 troops were deployed in the settled districts and about 200 soldiers patrolled the area in 23 parties of eight to 10 men.
 Patrols usually included convict police who were familiar with the area and sometimes included Aboriginal guides from outside the settled areas.
 Settlers also formed patrols whose official role was to capture Aboriginal people.

 The main tactic of the military and settler patrols was to execute dawn raids on Aboriginal camps and there are many reported massacres of six or more Aboriginal people in these raids.
 The patrols reportedly killed 60 Aboriginal people and captured from 20 to 30 in the two years from November 1828.
-Ryan, however, estimates the Aboriginal death toll was at least 200 by March 1830.
+Ryan estimates the Aboriginal death toll was at least 200 by March 1830.